 Gendered dress codes can harm students in a variety of ways.
-Use this flow chart to assess vour school's dress code for gender bias.
+Use this flowchart to assess your school's dress code for gender bias.

-YOUR DRESS CODE SEEMS TO BE INCLUSIVE AND PROACTIVE.
-It honors students' rights as individuals, which supports a safe learning environment.
-Way to go such as clothes that feature hate speech or pornography, target a specific group of people, or advocate for violence or drug use.
+Prevent students from wearing attire that disrupts a safe learning environment, such as clothes that feature hate speech or pornography, target a specific group of people, or advocate for violence or drug use.

-- Treat students equitably regardless of their sex assigned at birth.
-Clothes that are permissible for one gender should be permissible for students of all gender identities. - Require the covering of body parts generally considered private.
+Treat students equitably regardless of their sex assigned at birth.
+Clothes that are permissible for one gender should be permissible for students of all gender identities.

+Require the covering of body parts generally considered private.